 Natural Pool Maintenance

 A natural pool still comes with a few to-do tasks, but instead of having to do it all yourself, you’ve got plenty of plant life that are willing to help shoulder the burden.
 While the maintenance level can vary with different types of natural pools, most owners have to worry less about regular cleaning.

 You’ll always want to keep an eye on your pool to make sure the plant life is doing its job, but besides fishing out unwanted debris or checking pH levels every once in a while, there’s not an endless to-do list to worry about.

 Can you Retrofit a Chlorine Pool into a Natural Pool?

-The short answer is, yes; however, it does require a very thorough conversion plan.
-You will not get the same results as simply replacing chlorinated water with living water.
-Natural pools use biofilters and you need to figure out where to put the tubing and filter gravel for this type of filter.
+The short answer is yes.
+However, it does require a comprehensive conversion plan.
+Natural pools use biofilters, so you need to figure out where to put the tubing and filter gravel needed for this type of filter.

 In many cases, it’s often easier to use the current hole for a natural pool after taking out the existing pool.
 This way, you can shape the pool more naturally to fit your aesthetic and add in the features you want or increase the size of your swimming area if you have space.